How to get cash from a credit card

 When it comes to credit cards, interest and annual percentage rate (APR) are usually the same thing.
 Cash advances typically have a significantly higher APR than other credit card purchases do.

 Plus, most credit cards don’t offer a grace period on cash withdrawals.
-When you take cash, you likely start accruing interest right away.
+When you get a cash advance, it likely starts accruing interest right away.
 This means that getting cash can end up being a lot more expensive than making a typical purchase with your credit card.

 Potential impact on credit scores

-Learn more about credit cards, credit scores and credit reports in this free online course.
+Learn about credit cards, credit scores and credit reports in this free course.

 Get started